robert-l-b/bps_validity_threats/README.md

 ## Overview

-This repository contains data and scripts associated with the paper *"Threats to Internal Validity in Business Process Simulation (BPS) Evaluations."* The research explores how systematic errors introduced during various stages of Business Process Simulation (BPS) can distort evaluation results and lead to incorrect conclusions about the quality of a simulation model.
+This repository contains data and scripts associated with the paper *"Glitches in the Matrix: Threats to the Validity of Data‑driven Business Process Simulation."* The research explores how systematic errors introduced during various stages of Business Process Simulation (BPS) can distort evaluation results and lead to incorrect conclusions about the quality of a simulation model.

 ## Abstract